solita/solita.github.com/_posts/2016-10-18-what-is-devsec.md

 ## What

-Security is not just knowing the OWASP TOP 10 lits and trying to avoid implementing any of them.
-Security as a word covers quite a long list of items.
+Classic CIA triangle consists of confidentialy, integrity and availability.
+All of those three factors thrive towards keeping business ongoing.
+By losing confidentiality we will lose customers, by losing availability we can't have business and by losing integrity we can't rely on our data.
+To achieve security we have quite a long list of items where attacker could affect.

 * Physical security of data center and client machines
 * Hardware security